MichaelCurrin/github-reporting-py/docs/usage.md

     ```bash
     $ python -m demo.paginate
     ```
-- Or, run all of demos at once, from the repo root.
+- Run all of demos at once.
+From the repo root:
-    ```sh
+    ```bash
     $ make demo
     ```